Gwinnett Technical College’s Quality Enhancement Plan (QEP) is STRIDE!

-STRIDE will heavily focus on enhancing support and training for faculty to be able promote the student experience and improve factors affecting student persistence in an online course.
-Thus, the below represent the faculty learning outcomes which will be central to STRIDE accomplishing its desired student outcomes.
+STRIDE will heavily focus on enhancing support and training for faculty to be able to promote the student experience and improve factors affecting student persistence in an online course.
+Thus, the below represent the faculty learning outcomes that will be central to STRIDE accomplishing its desired student outcomes.

 Faculty Learning Outcomes